Stachys

 Stachys is a genus of plants, one of the largest in the mint family Lamiaceae.
-Estimates of the number of species vary from about 300, to about 450.
+Estimates of the number of species vary from about 300 to about 450.
+Plants of the World Online accepts 373 species.
 Stachys is in the subfamily Lamioideae and its type species is Stachys sylvatica.
 The precise extent of the genus and its relationship to other genera in the subfamily are poorly known.

 Range and naming

 The distribution of the genus covers Europe, Asia, Africa, Australasia and North America.
-Common names include hedgenettle, heal-all, self-heal, woundwort, betony, and lamb's ears.
-Wood betony, S. officinalis, was the most important medicinal herb to the Anglo-Saxons of early medieval England.
+Common names include hedgenettle, heal-all, self-heal, woundwort, betony, Monty plant and lamb's ears.
+Wood betony, S. officinalis, was the most important medicinal herb to the Anglo-Saxons of early medieval England, and was used for many medicinal purposes from Ancient Roman times to the Early Modern period.

 Stachys was named by Linnaeus in Species Plantarum in 1753.
 The name is derived from the Greek word σταχυς (stachys), meaning "an ear of grain", and refers to the fact that the inflorescence is often a spike.
 The name woundwort derives from the past use of certain species in herbal medicine for the treatment of wounds.

 Human uses

 The Chinese artichoke or Crosne (S. affinis), is grown for its edible tuber.
 Several species are cultivated as ornamentals.
 Woolly betony (S. byzantina) is a popular decorative garden plant.
+Wood betony (S. officinalis) was historically a highly valued medicinal plant.